Accurate and efficient simulation-based inference for massive black-hole binaries with LISA: Results

-In Fig.~\ref{fig:corner_low}, we show the posterior distributions for the low-SNR injection, comparing samples obtained from the raw \textsc{Dingo} output, after IS correction (\textsc{Dingo-IS}), and from the reference \textsc{Nessai} analysis. \textsc{Dingo} and \textsc{Nessai} posteriors are in very close agreement, with the corresponding \textsc{Dingo-IS} results fully overlapping both.
+In Fig.~\ref{fig:corner_low}, we show the posterior distributions for the low-SNR injection, comparing samples obtained from the \aur{flow-based}{raw} \textsc{Dingo} output, after IS correction (\textsc{Dingo-IS}), and from the reference \textsc{Nessai} analysis. \textsc{Dingo} and \textsc{Nessai} posteriors are in very close agreement, with the corresponding \textsc{Dingo-IS} results fully overlapping both.
 This indicates that IS introduces only negligible corrections in this regime, a conclusion further supported by the recovered sample efficiency, $\epsilon = 50\%$, which corresponds to an effective sample size of $N_{\mathrm{eff}} = 10^4$.
 Beyond the overall agreement, \textsc{Dingo} successfully captures the non-trivial structure of the posterior, including correlations between luminosity distance $d_L$, inclination $\theta_{JN}$, and sky location ($\theta_S, \phi_S$).
 In particular, the characteristic multimodal sky structure induced by the low-frequency response of LISA~\cite{2021PhRvD.103h3011M} is consistently recovered.

 Figures~\ref{fig:corner_moderate} and~\ref{fig:corner_high} show the posterior distributions for the moderate- and high-SNR sources, respectively.
-At moderate SNR, the raw \textsc{Dingo} posteriors display small but noticeable deviations from the \textsc{Nessai} reference.
+At moderate SNR, the \aur{flow-based}{raw} \textsc{Dingo} posteriors display small but noticeable deviations from the \textsc{Nessai} reference.
 These residual discrepancies are effectively compensated by IS, bringing the resulting \textsc{Dingo-IS} posteriors into close agreement with \textsc{Nessai}.
 In this case, we report a sample efficiency of $\epsilon= 12\%$ and an effective sample size of $N_{\rm eff}=2.4 \times10^3$.